 - Knows right hand from left hand

 - Has finger/hand dexterity and strength (from using a pencil to write, for example, or tying own shoelaces)

 - Physically large enough to hold a guitar (half size guitars are perfectly acceptable for smaller students)

 - Has some experience in a classroom

 Guitar is a more abstract instrument than the piano since the notes are not simply laid out in a pattern, but played on different frets and strings.
 Piano is very visual and helps music make sense, whereas guitar can seem way too difficult to find notes in the beginning.
 Guitar also requires individual finger strength and dexterity to press down on the strings in the correct position.
 Each hand is in a different place (one fretting notes, one strumming) which can also be challenging for very young students.
 Early progress on the guitar can be quite slow with young learners.
 I usually say it takes about 2 months of lessons for guitar to be fun, but with very young students, we could be looking at 4+ months, which is often simply too long and slow for children.
 It's important to be realistic about what each child is ready to learn, and it's okay to take a break or switch instruments in order for music to be enjoyable.

 I Think We're Ready, But I'm Not Sure

 If you're not sure if your child is ready, contact me to set up a time to meet.
-Most children are enthusiastic about music, and for the most part, we are able to start on piano when they begin showing interest.
+Most children are enthusiastic about music, and for the most part, we are able to start on piano or music appreciation when they begin showing interest.
 When we meet, I will definitely let you know if it seems your child is ready to begin lessons.
 I will also keep you in the loop as we continue.
 I would much rather have a student take a break and come back to music lessons when they are truly ready than get frustrated because we started lessons too soon and it was too much to learn.